StefanoSacchet/QuorumBasedTotalOrderBroadcast/README.md

 # How to run

-To run the project clone the repository and open it with IntelliJ IDEA.
-Then, run the `Main` class.
+Firstly clone the repository:

 ```bash
 git clone https://github.com/StefanoSacchet/QuorumBasedTotalOrderBroadcast.git
 ```

+Then, navigate to the `config` directory and create a .env file following the structure of the `.env.example` file.

+Finally, run the `Main` class.